JSmith23/little_shop_v2/project_spec.md

 59. [ ] done

 As a merchant user
-I can only view my own merchant dashboard
+X I can only view my own merchant dashboard
-I can only view my own merchant orders
+X I can only view my own merchant orders
 I can only add/edit/update and enable/disable my own items
 ```

 ```
-60. [ ] done
+60. [X] done

-As a registered user (who is not an admin, but may be a merchant) I can only view my own dashboard
+As a registered user (who is not an admin, but may be a merchant) X I can only view my own dashboard
-I can only change my own profile data
+X I can only change my own profile data
-I can only cancel my own pending orders
+X I can only cancel my own pending orders
 ```

 ## Extensions